-U.S-based peace activists founded Witness for Peace in response to the U.S. funding of the Contras.
-Over the course of the decade, WFP sent thousands of U.S citizens to Nicaragua to witness the devastating effects of U.S.-sponsored “low intensity warfare.”
+U.S.-based activists founded Witness for Peace (WFP) in response to U.S. funding of the Contras.
+Over the course of the decade, WFP sent thousands of U.S. citizens to Nicaragua to document the devastating effects of US-sponsored “low intensity warfare.”

-At the height of the coup that ousted President Jean Bertrand Aristide and murdered thousands of Haitians, the Haitian religious community called for an international presence to stand by a people in crisis.
-In response, Witness for Peace began sending delegations to Haiti.
+At the height of the coup that ousted President Aristide and murdered thousands of Haitians, the Haitian religious community called for an international presence to stand by a people in crisis.
+In response, WFP began sending delegations to Haiti.

-Witness for Peace published Bitter Medicine: Structural Adjustment in Nicaragua, a ground-breaking resource for activists that put a human face on the impact of structural adjustment policies promoted by the U.S. government through the World Bank, International Monetary Fund.
+WFP publishes Bitter Medicine: Structural Adjustment in Nicaragua, a ground-breaking resource for activists that put a human face on the impact of structural adjustment policies promoted by the U.S. government through the World Bank and International Monetary Fund.

-Witness for Peace led the a coalition organizing the National Mobilization on Colombia, which brought 10,000 people to Washington, D.C. to challenge our policymakers to end support for paramilitary death squads and destructive counter-narcotics fumigation in Colombia.
+WFP led the a coalition organizing the National Mobilization on Colombia, which brought 10,000 people to Washington, DC to challenge our policymakers to end support for paramilitary death squads and destructive counter-narcotics fumigation in Colombia.

-Witness for Peace opened our Honduras office in response to the critical need for human rights accompaniment and solidarity.
+WFP opened its Honduras office in response to the critical need for human rights accompaniment and solidarity.

-In August 2018, the Witness for Peace teams from Colombia, Cuba, Honduras, and Mexico flew north to Minnesota, where they convened with regional and national colleagues from around the US.
-The workers engaged in a powerful week of visioning and building, led by the principles of Emergent Strategy, and they drafted, finalized and signed a Workers Statement to reflect their central values and beliefs
+WFP teams from Colombia, Cuba, Honduras, and Mexico convened in Minnesota with regional and national colleagues from around the US.
+The workers engaged in a powerful week of visioning and building, led by the principles of Emergent Strategy, and they drafted, finalized and signed a Workers Statement to reflect their central values and beliefs.

 In January 2019, the WFP Solidarity Collective was founded by a collaborative group of former WFP national and international staff, board members, regional organizers and volunteers committed to a new vision of horizontal solidarity, both with our international partners and within our own internal organizing and governance.